rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 * [Vultam](https://vultam.net/) (Get Geyser as a plugin.
 Use the same port as your Java server and 0.0.0.0 as the address for Bedrock, or request an additional port.
 The additional port can be 19132 if you buy a dedicated IP.)
 * [WinterNode](https://winternode.com) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port, request an additional port, or buy a dedicated IP address.)
 * [WitherHosting](https://witherhosting.com/) (Get Geyser as a plugin.
 Put the port provided by the host in your config.yml for the Java and bedrock sections, or create a port in the ports manager on the panel and use that for bedrock with the main one for Java, and you will be able to connect!
 Refer to the hosts [support article](https://support.witherhosting.com/en/article/how-to-install-and-use-geysermc-1xn5l6v/) for more)
-* [ReviveHost](https://revivehost.com) (Get Geyser as a plugin.
-Request an additional port and put that port in your config.yml for the Bedrock server)

 ## Does not support Geyser
 * [MCPEhost](https://mcpehost.ru/)